 Greenmail, which is a challenging situation for target companies, presents two choices:

 - Do nothing and allow their company to be taken over

 - Pay a high premium to avoid a hostile takeover

 Often, target companies will purchase back the shares at a premium to prevent a hostile takeover.

 For example, Company A buys 20% shares of Company B and then threatens a takeover.
 The management of Company B, without any other options, buys back the shares at a premium in order to avoid being taken over.
-After the greenmail, Company A makes a significant gain through the resale of the shares at a premium back to Company B and Company B loses a significant amount of money.
+Company A makes a significant gain through the resale of the shares at a premium back to Company B and Company B loses a significant amount of money.

 Legality of Greenmail

 Due to the wave of greenmails in the 1980s, several states in the US adopted statutes that prohibit companies from paying greenmail.

 - A New York statute prohibits a New York corporation from purchasing back more than 10% of its own stock from a shareholder at a higher price than market value (unless approved in a majority vote by shareholders).